Wealthsource Partners LLC Sells 262 Shares of Vanguard Mega Cap Growth ETF (NYSEARCA:MGK)

-Other institutional investors have also bought and sold shares of the company.
-Signature Securities Group Corporation bought a new position in shares of Vanguard Mega Cap Growth ETF in the third quarter worth about $35,000.
-Solstein Capital LLC bought a new position in Vanguard Mega Cap Growth ETF during the third quarter valued at about $59,000.
-Private Ocean LLC bought a new position in Vanguard Mega Cap Growth ETF during the third quarter valued at about $64,000.
-Consolidated Planning Corp bought a new position in Vanguard Mega Cap Growth ETF during the third quarter valued at about $68,000.
-Finally, Total Clarity Wealth Management Inc. bought a new position in Vanguard Mega Cap Growth ETF during the third quarter valued at about $88,000.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Signature Securities Group Corporation acquired a new stake in Vanguard Mega Cap Growth ETF during the third quarter valued at approximately $35,000.
+Solstein Capital LLC acquired a new stake in Vanguard Mega Cap Growth ETF during the third quarter valued at approximately $59,000.
+Private Ocean LLC acquired a new stake in Vanguard Mega Cap Growth ETF during the third quarter valued at approximately $64,000.
+Consolidated Planning Corp acquired a new stake in Vanguard Mega Cap Growth ETF during the third quarter valued at approximately $68,000.
+Finally, Total Clarity Wealth Management Inc. acquired a new stake in Vanguard Mega Cap Growth ETF during the third quarter valued at approximately $88,000.

 Further Reading